+1.Drive seat

-- 1.Drive seat - 2.Passenger seat
+2.Passenger seat

-To remove a seat, lift the front of the seat, and then slide the seat up and forward.
+To remove a seat, lift the rear of the seat, and then slide the seat up and backward.

-To install a seat, insert the projections on the rear of the seat into the seat holders and push down on the seat at the front.
+To install a seat, push down on the seat at the front and insert the projections on the rear of the seat into the seat holders.